 Nutrition is a big deal for athletes of all ages and skill levels.
 Without the proper vitamins and nutrients, kids’ bodies don’t have what they need to perform well, especially during a growth spurt when their systems demand a lot of energy.

 Strive to provide your child with healthy meals and snacks composed of fresh fruits and vegetables, lean proteins, whole grains, and healthy fats.
 Try to maintain a regular eating schedule as well to help prevent blood sugar spikes and crashes.
-Get some ideas for before, during and after gameday snacks here!
+Get some ideas for before, during and after youth sports gameday snacks here!

 Heat-related illnesses are a major concern for athletes, especially on hot, humid days.
 Make sure your child always has a topped-off water bottle to bring to practices and games.
 Then, watch for signs of heat stroke or heat exhaustion, such as fatigue, nausea and vomiting, confusion, or fainting.